Connecting with Diverse Communities

 “One in six people in the UK are non-White, however there are few statistics to compare this to the level of philanthropic participation by non-White people.
 There is little to no definitive evidence into the giving trends of British BME communities and individuals.
 Perhaps this issue highlights a need for research so we can gain a truer picture of diversity in UK philanthropy and can harness existing giving efforts into a movement as the USA has done.
 A number of trail-blazing US foundations have invested substantial dollars over the last 15 years to seed, organise and nurture their philanthropic ‘communities of colour’ and Rockefeller Philanthropy Advisors has documented this activity which you can read about in our ‘Letter from America’.”

-“Connecting with Diverse Communities” is dedicated to my mentor and friend of 30 years, the late Melvin P. Sikes, Ph.D.
+“Connecting with Diverse Communities” is dedicated to my late mentor and friend of more than 30 years, the late Melvin P. Sikes, Ph.D.

 - I enjoyed this article from Jon Shepherd of The Guardian in the UK, “What Can Fundraisers Learn from Different Cultures’ Charitable Giving?”
 (September 12, 2012).
 “The differences in fundraising and charitable giving in different countries and cultures can give fundraisers pause for thought.
 As many countries are throwing off the old orders, how can fundraisers take advantage of new opportunities?”